Robert Duggan (venture capitalist): Early life

 Robert Duggan was born in Oakland, California, in 1944; the third of five children.
 His father was an Irish immigrant who became an industrial engineer in the U.S; his mother was a nurse.
 According to Robert Duggan in Investopedia, “We [our family] made about $800 a month…The last couple days of every month we scrambled around the house looking for lost quarters, dimes, and nickels [to pay the bills]."

-Duggan attended St. Francis High School in Mountain View, California, where he was both the captain and quarterback of the school football team.
+Duggan attended St. Francis High School in Mountain View, California, where he was the quarterback of the school football team, as well as its captain.
 He is recorded as saying “I captained my football team, I'd get in a huddle, and I'd go: ‘Guys – sacrifice your body.
 We're behind in this game.
 We are not losing this game.
 Get out there.
 Sacrifice your body.
 Win the game guys.
 There's nothing more important in life right now than winning this game.'"

 After graduating cum laude from St. Francis High School, he attended the University of California, Santa Barbara, and the University of California, Los Angeles, majoring in business and economics.
-At UCSB he met Herbert C. Kay, a Wharton fellow and acclaimed Stanford graduate who became his mentor.
+At UCSB he met Herbert C. Kay, a Wharton fellow and acclaimed Stanford graduate, who became his mentor.

 Duggan's first business venture was mowing lawns as a teenager in California.
 He said this about the lawn mowing enterprise to Entrepreneur.com, "as a teenager, my first business was mowing lawns.
 My goal as a teenager was not to make the Forbes 400 list but to simply make enough money to get myself through college.
 When I was mowing lawns I realized when I went that extra mile to make a difference for the better, the property owner wanted to tip me or give me more work.
 It wasn't even very difficult.
 Sometimes it was a simple smile, extra care to make sure a hedge was edged perfectly, or taking the time when I was done to have the owner walk the property with me admiring my work."

 Career

 Sunset Designs

-Duggan's first company, Sunset Designs, supplied Jiffy Stitchery kits to consumers - helping them create their own high-quality stitched projects at home.
-He invested $100k in Sunset Designs, and sold it to British consumer-goods giant Reckitt Benckiser Group for $15 million in the mid-1980s.
+Duggan's first company, Sunset Designs, supplied Jiffy Stitchery kits to consumers, helping them create their own high-quality stitched projects at home.
+He invested $100k in Sunset Designs, then sold it to British consumer-goods giant Reckitt Benckiser Group for $15 million in the mid-1980s.
 More than 7,000 retail locations sold Jiffy Stitchery kits, giving the company an 80% market share.

 Paradise Bakery

 Duggan, the Patterson Brothers and Carter Holmes were partners in Paradise Bakery & Café, which opened in 1976.
 Paradise Bakery distributed cookies to major corporations such as McDonald's, Kentucky Fried Chicken, and Disney World.
 Duggan developed the recipe for the “Chocolate Chip Chipper”.
-The bakery was sold to Chart House in 1987 and is now owned by Panera Bread.
-The Paradise Bakery in downtown Aspen is still in operation as of 2020 and maintains the Paradise Bakery name.
+The bakery was sold to Chart House in 1987, and is now owned by Panera Bread.
+The Paradise Bakery in downtown Aspen is still in operation as of 2020, and maintains the Paradise Bakery name.